-Two wharf locations Alternative 1 (preferred) and Alternative 2 are carried forward for analysis (see the following section for more information on alternatives considered and dismissed).
+Two wharf locations, Polaris Point, Alternative 1 (preferred), and the Former SRF, Alternative 2, are carried forward for analysis (see the following section for more information on alternatives considered and dismissed).

 Under the proposed action with a transient-capable port, the new aircraft carrier berth would support a cumulative total of up to 63 visit days per year, with an anticipated length of 21 days or less per visit.
 This capability is required to support increased aircraft carrier operational requirements in the Western Pacific.
 The longer transient visits would interfere with existing munitions operations and therefore require a new deep-draft wharf that can accommodate the transient aircraft carrier.
 Additionally, due to the length of a transient visit, shoreside infrastructure for utilities (i.e., power, wastewater management, potable water supply) must be improved to minimize or eliminate reliance on shipboard systems while in port.